Guilded-NET/Guilded-NET.github.io/docs/createBotTemplate.md

 1. Open up your terminal
 2. Create new folder for your bot.
 Use the name of your bot.
 E.g., `JoesBot`, `EpicBot`, `DungeonBot`, `BirdBot`, `CatBot`.
 3. Go to that folder in your terminal.
-4. Type `dotnet new guilded.net.client`.
+4. Type `dotnet new guilded.net.client`{: .language-bash}.
 It will use the name of your folder.
-If you want to name it other way, use `dotnet new guilded.net.client -n NameOfTheBot`
+If you want to name it other way, use `dotnet new guilded.net.client -n NameOfTheBot`{: .language-bash}
 5. Change `config/config.json` file and add your bot's authentication token.

-Now launch it with `dotnet run`.
+Now launch it with `dotnet run`{: .language-bash}.
 It should say that you have successfully logged in.
-Write `!ping` into the chat and the bot should respond.
+Write <q>!ping</q> into the chat and the bot should respond.

 ## Commands